 Another option for you to prevent the lack of humidity level is to stand the plant on a pebble tray filled with water.
 However, you need to ensure that the water doesn’t touch the bottom of the plant container.
 You can also place other plants around the nerve plant to naturally increase its humidity level.

-- Want to eliminate the suffering from the terrible effects of dry air?
+- IMMEDIATE DRY AIR RELIEF!
+Want to eliminate the suffering from the terrible effects of dry air?
 No need to struggle with cheap flimsy and leaky desk humidifiers.
 This quality ultrasonic humidifier is the one you’re looking for.
 It pumps relief immediately and effectively! – Feel better in minutes!

 - OPERATES IN TOTAL SILENCE – SLEEP LIKE A BABY!
 No humming, whistling, or crackling as this durable Whole-House Humidifier steadily and efficiently dispenses the soothing cool mist you crave.
 SLEEP better, BREATHE better, LIVE better!
 You’ll wish you found this years ago!